Bethany Global University

 Bethany Global University (formally Bethany College of Missions) is a private Evangelical Christian university in Bloomington, Minnesota.
 Its primary focus is on training missionaries and it was founded in 1948.
-It is one of nine work colleges in the United States.
+It was one of nine work colleges in the United States until 2024 when it moved to a fully online format.

+History

+Bethany Global University, originated as the Bethany Fellowship Missionary Training Center in 1945 in Minneapolis, Minnesota.
+Its founders were five families united by a shared commitment to Christian missionary work and a desire to spread the Gospel.
+These families sold their possessions and combined their resources to support the formation of a missions-focused organization.
+Their first headquarters, "Bethany House," was located in a 30-room home in Minneapolis.
+The name "Bethany" was inspired by the biblical village where Jesus often retreated to pray.

 Academics

 The institution offers educational programs with a focus on theology, ministry, and Biblical outreach.
 Programs include certificates, Associate of Arts, Bachelor of Arts, and master's programs.
-All of the master's degree programs are provided entirely online.
+All of the university's degree programs are provided entirely online.